Google Ads Keyword Match Types Explained 2023

 Broad Match Keywords

 Broad match keywords feature no modifier (no quotes or brackets around the keyword) when you target them.
-Broad match keywords match any search terms that are related to your targeted keyword.
-They will expand your campaigns and can be useful for large-budget advertisers.
+Broad match keywords match any search terms related to your targeted keyword.
+Search engines interpret these broad match keywords to evaluate the relevancy of content, which can help determine page rankings.
+They will expand your campaigns and can be helpful to for large-budget advertisers.

 My Opinion on Broad Match: Advertisers with large budgets or advertisers who are willing to test extensively should use the broad keyword match type.
-You need a strong negative keyword strategy and you want to utilize smart bidding.
+It would help if you had a solid negative keyword strategy and you wanted to utilize smart bidding.

 Broad Match Example